lfclementino/simple-chain/README.md

 }
 ```

-### &rarr; `Chain-of-responsability` pattern
+### &rarr; `Chain-of-responsibility` pattern

-You can easily create a chain of responsability like this:
+You can easily create a chain of responsibility like this:

 Using the `.AddHandlerNode` node, you should return `true` or `false`.
 When it returns `true` it will ignore the next nodes.